Tier Two Visa Mortgages

 If you have a Tier 1 Visa you’ll usually find that you have more options available to you, due to the level of capital available.
 This includes investors, entrepreneurs and those considered as exceptional in their field by the Home Office.

 If you’re on a Tier 5 Visa it’s important to note that you would be considered a temporary worker for the purposes of a mortgage application and therefore are unlikely to be offered a mortgage.

 How can Mortgage Broker Services help?

-If you’re on a Tier 2 Visa, here at Mortgage Broker Services we can put you in touch with those Mortgage Lenders who are most likely to be able to help you.
-We are authorised and regulated by the UK Financial Conduct Authority and have many years of experience in helping foreign nationals to buy a property in the UK, whether it’s to provide a long-term home for their family, or as an investment opportunity before they return to their home country.
+If you’re on a Tier 2 Visa, contact us here at Mortgage Broker Services.
+We can put you in touch with those Mortgage Lenders who are most likely to be able to help you.
+We are authorised and regulated by the UK Financial Conduct Authority and have many years of experience in helping foreign nationals to buy a property in the UK.
+Whether it’s to provide a long-term home for their family, or as an investment opportunity before they return to their home country.